-Choose menu "Security→Domain Filtering", you can configure the Domain filtering rule in the next screen (shown in Figure 4-34).
+Choose menu "Security→Domain Filtering", you can configure the Domain filtering rule in the next screen (shown in Figure 4-33).
 The Domain Filtering feature allows you to control access to certain websites on the Internet by specifying their domains or key words.

-- Effective Time - This is the time or the range of time for the entry to take effect.
-For example, 0800 - 2400, it means that the entry will take effect from 08:00 to 20:00. - Domain Name This is the domain or key word as desired.
-Leaving the field blank means all websites on the Internet are prohibited from accessing. - Status This field displays the status, Enabled means the rule is effective, Disabled means the rule is ineffective.
+- ➤ Default Filtering Rules - Here displays the default rule of domain filtering, which can be changed on the Firewall page. - Deny to access websites specified by rules: This rule determines that the websites specified by rules are not permitted to access, but the other websites can be accessed normally. - Allow to access websites specified by rules: This rule determines that only the websites specified by rules can be accessed, but the other websites are not permitted to access. - > Effective Time - This is the time or the range of time for the entry to take effect.
+For example, 0800 2400, it means that the entry will take effect from 08:00 to 20:00. - Domain Name This is the domain or key word as desired.
+Leaving the field blank means all websites on the Internet are prohibited from accessing. - > Status This field displays the status, Enabled means the rule is effective, Disabled means the rule is ineffective.